 Beta carotene is a precursor to vitamin A as well as a potent antioxidant providing other protective functions in the body.
-Vitamin A is essential for many functions in the human body including: vision, growth, bone development, tooth development, maintenance of healthy epithelial tissues, protective effect against cancer, reproduction, and coenzyme and hormone roles.
+Vitamin A is essential for many functions in the human body including: vision, growth, bone development, tooth development, maintenance of healthy epithelial tissues, reproduction, and coenzyme and hormone roles.
 Although vitamin A may have toxic effects at high doses, beta carotene (as well as other carotenoids) have no known toxicity.
 Though beta carotene may be the best known of the carotenes, approximately 500 have been identified, and their health benefits are just beginning to be recognized.
 Beta-carotenes and other carotenoids act as antioxidants in the body, protecting the body from the harmful effects of free radicals.

 Beta-carotene, however, has been shown to help treat an eye disease called age-related macular degeneration (AMD).

 Beta-carotene and vitamin A are important to help maintain skin and membrane linings.
 Proof that beta carotene is important for skin and membrane health is based on studies of people with erythropoietic protoporphyria.
-This disorder can cause painful sensitivity to light.
+This can cause painful sensitivity to light.
 When beta carotene is given to people with this condition, their tolerance to light increases.